timheilman/bridge-pbn/README.md

 The structure of the parsing code is in three stages, for readability of the code:

-1. Parsing of an Io into games
+1. Parsing of an Io into game strings
-2. Parsing of a game into subgames, which are:
+2. Parsing of a game string into Subgames, which are:
-  * start-of-game comments (only potentially populated for the first game in an io)
+  * start-of-game comments (only potentially populated for the first game string in an Io)
   * the tag pair
   * commentary following the tag pair
   * the section (if any)